priteshkumar/Serverframework/dbms/study-notes.md

 ## Study notes on DBMS

+> Transaction : logical unit of work ( set of sql queries executed as atomic unit)

+Properties of transaction:
+> ATOMIC

+> CONSISTENT : data in database adheres to constraints/set rules before/after transaction

+> ISOLATED

+> DURABLE : committed work is not lost , fault tolerant

-> MAVEN dependency can haveone of  6 scopes:
+> MAVEN dependency can have one of  6 scopes:

 `compile, test, runtime,import,provided,system`

+>